Skip to main content

 05

-Trek from Upper Pisang to Ngawal
+Upper Pisang – Ngawal

 Taking the upper route through Ghyaru and Ngawal, this part of the trek rewards you with breathtaking views of Annapurna II, III, and IV, Gangapurna, and Tilicho Peak.
 The trail is steeper but offers a quieter, more scenic alternative to the lower route.
 As you pass through Ghyaru, an ancient Tibetan-style village, you’ll witness local lifestyles, prayer wheels, and chortens.
 Continuing towards Ngawal, the air gets thinner, and the landscape becomes more barren yet mesmerizing.
 Overnight at a guesthouse in Ngawal.

-Trek from Upper Pisang to Ngawal
+Upper Pisang – Ngawal

 Taking the upper route through Ghyaru and Ngawal, this part of the trek rewards you with breathtaking views of Annapurna II, III, and IV, Gangapurna, and Tilicho Peak.
 The trail is steeper but offers a quieter, more scenic alternative to the lower route.
 As you pass through Ghyaru, an ancient Tibetan-style village, you’ll witness local lifestyles, prayer wheels, and chortens.
 Continuing towards Ngawal, the air gets thinner, and the landscape becomes more barren yet mesmerizing.
 Overnight at a guesthouse in Ngawal.